 By Katherine Ramsland (Author)

 No two stories about the capture of a serial killer are the same.
 Sometimes, the killers make crucial mistakes; other times, investigators get lucky.
 And the process of profiling, hunting, and apprehending these predators has changed radically over time, particularly in the field of criminal forensics, which has exploded in the last ten to 15 years.
 Laser ablation, video spectral analysis, cyber-sleuthing, and even DNA-based genetic genealogy are now crucial tools in solving murders, including the recent capture of the so-called Golden State Killer.
-This first book in the new Profiles in Crime series tells the history of forensics through the “capture stories” of some of the most notorious serial killers, going back almost a century.
+This book in the new Profiles in Crime series tells the history of forensics through the “capture stories” of some of the most notorious serial killers, going back almost a century.

 The killers include:

 - Rodney Alcala, a serial rapist and murderer sometimes called “Dating Game killer” for his appearance on that TV show.
 No one knows the exact number of his victims.

 - Takahiro Shiraishi, the suicide killer from Zama, Japan, who dismembered nine victims and stored their bodies in his refrigerator.

 - Aileen Wuornos, one of the rare female serial killers.
 She shot seven men in Florida and was turned in by an accomplice.

 - Jeffrey Dahmer, the “Milwaukee Cannibal,” and Bobby Joe Long, both identified by survivors